 When it comes to free PC programs, the usability isn't quite as good.
 You probably won't be getting the same caliber of protection, but they're still relatively easy to set up.

-Mac antivirus programs vary wildly in quality, but for the best balance of usability and interface, you may want to look at offerings from Avast, Sophos or Intego.
+Antivirus programs for Macs vary wildly in quality, but for the best Mac antivirus software, offering a balance of usability and interface, you may want to look at offerings from Avast, Sophos or Intego.